arm/remoteproc-runtime/docs/USAGE.md

 - **[Container Runtime (Podman)](#container-runtime-podman)** - For Podman deployments
 - **[Container Runtime (standalone)](#container-runtime-standalone)** - For direct OCI runtime usage

+Accessing and controlling remoteproc devices typically requires root permissions, as the driver interfaces are located in the /sys/class directory.
+To ensure Remoteproc Runtime has the necessary privileges, run your container engine (e.g., Docker daemon, K3S, or Podman) with root privileges (typically via `sudo`), so that it can spawn containers with Remoteproc Runtime running as root.

 ### Containerd Shim (Docker, K3s, etc)

 1. **Install the shim and runtime**